War protest blocks Bellevue Way with car, bike barricade

-BELLEVUE, Wash. — A war protest is currently blocking all lanes of Bellevue Way.
+BELLEVUE, Wash. — Demonstrators protesting the war between Israel and Hamas blocked all lanes of Bellevue Way Sunday afternoon.

-Bellevue police say the roadway is closed between Northeast 4 Street and Northeast 8th Street.
+Bellevue police say the roadway was closed between Northeast 4th Street and Northeast 8th Street.

 Demonstration is marching northbound on Bellevue Way towards NE 8th. pic.twitter.com/zfiJj9XJFK— Bellevue, WA Police (@BvuePD) January 28, 2024

-Drivers are trying to turn around in hopes of avoiding the blockade created out of cars and bikes.

-Northbound and Southbound Bellevue Way is closed between NE 4 and NE 8th due to demonstration.— Bellevue, WA Police (@BvuePD) January 28, 2024
+Bellevue Way is now open.
+Thank you for your patience.— Bellevue, WA Police (@BvuePD) January 28, 2024

 ©2024 Cox Media Group